Link to the Exercises

 Wer offer voluntary exercises to intensify the work with the research

 You will get weekly paper-and-pencil assignments that are designed to

 be worked on in two person groups and completed within one week.

-You should be capable of presenting, and explaining your results of the assignments during
+You should be capable of presenting, and explaining your results of

 the exercise groups.

 The paper and pencil assignments are accompanied by small programming